Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Test-Time Instance-Level Policy Gradient in Latent Space

+The \model algorithm is summarized in \Cref{alg}.
+At a high level, it performs an instance-level, gradient-guided search over a latent space by iteratively refining latent representations and querying a self-rewarding mechanism.
+Concretely, at iteration $k$, the current latents $\vz$ are decoded to a full sequence $\vx$ through a sampling method.
+Conditioned on $\vx$ and the instance context $\vc$, a scalar reward is then obtained from a self-rewarding mechanism:

+This reward signal drives a gradient-guided refinement step that updates the latent representations, thereby biasing subsequent decodes toward higher-reward reasoning paths.
+The process runs for a small number of iterations (typically less than 3), stopping early if the reward exceeds a threshold.

 \paragraph{Enhancing Techniques.} To ensure more stable and efficient optimization, we propose the integration of two complementary techniques.
-First, \underline{\emph{\ac{cot} Initialization}}: The initial latent representation, denoted as \( \vz^{(0)} \), is derived from the \ac{cot} reasoning sequence.
+First, \emph{\ac{cot} Initialization}: The initial latent representation is derived from the \ac{cot} reasoning sequence.
 This approach leverages the reasoning capabilities of \ac{cot} to establish an effective starting point for subsequent optimization.
-Second, \underline{\textit{Fractional Sequence Optimization}}: Instead of optimizing the entire sequence of latent representations \( \vz = [z_1, z_2, \ldots, z_T] \), we propose to optimize only a subsequence \( [z_1, z_2, \ldots, z_{\rho T}] \), where \( \rho \in (0, 1] \) is a hyperparameter.
-This strategy reduces computational cost and promotes stable optimization through the careful selection of \( \rho \).
+Second, \textit{Fractional Sequence Optimization}: Instead of optimizing the entire sequence of latent representations \( \vz = [z_1, z_2, \ldots, z_T] \), we propose to optimize only a subsequence \( [z_1, z_2, \ldots, z_{\rho T}] \), where \( \rho \in (0, 1] \) is a hyperparameter.
 The hyperparameter $\rho$ must strike a balance between two competing objectives: maintaining adequate representational capacity to support effective exploration, and limiting the number of latent representations being updated.
 Excessive modification of latent representations—especially when their decoded outputs lack semantic coherence—can compromise the reliability of the reward function. \looseness=-1